aws-john/notable-lab/README.md

 * Once the Cloud9 console has loaded, you will be presented with a list of environments - in the one named 'amplify-transcribe-cloud9', click on the 'Open IDE' button

 ## Navigate The Project
-On the left of the Cloud9 environment, there should be a folder structure - expand the notable lab folder and note the content within the second folder.
+On the left of the Cloud9 environment, there should be a folder structure - expand the amplify-transcribe-cloud9 folder and note the content within the second folder.
 To ensure all the modules required to bootstrap the project are installed, navigate to the Cloud9 terminal and enter:

 ```
+cd ~/environment/notable-lab
 ./startlab.sh
 ```